 Photocopying & Printing

-In the Leazes Road Library there is one self-service photocopier in the service area and one located off the corridor leading to the entrance of the Library.
+Leazes Road Library - there is one self-service printer/copier in the service area.

 How much does it cost?

-How many pages of a book can I photocopy?
+How many pages of a book can I photocopy or scan?

 Durham University holds a licence with the Copyright Licensing Agency.
 Under copyright law, you are permitted to copy one chapter of a book, or 10% of the total pages of a book, whichever is greater.
 Please familiarize yourself with copyright regulations for photocopying; these are displayed on the wall beside the machines.